shreya-bstack/maestro-sample/README.md

 ```
 This should generate and return a test suite hash.

-Once the app and the zipped test suite are uploaded, use the following command to run tests:
+__Run Build__: Once the app and the zipped test suite are uploaded, use the following command to run tests:
 For Android:
 ```
 curl -u "<username>:<accesskey>" \